-В. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-□ ACT with writing required□ ACT with writing recommended□ ACT with or without writing accepted

-If your institution will make use of the SAT in admis year, degree-seeking applicants for Fall 2023 pl following applies (regardless of whether the Essay so process): lease indicate w hich ONE of the

-□ SAT with Essay component required □ SAT with ESSAY component recommended □ SAT with or without ESSAY component accepted d

-C. Please indicate how your institution will use the SAT or ACT essay co mponent:

-SAT Essay ACT Essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component

-D. In addition, does your institution use applicants' to Yes $\hfill\Box$ No \boxtimes est scores for ac ademic advising?

-Ε. Latest date by which SAT or ACT scores must be rece eived for fall-term admission:

-Latest date by which SAT Subject Test scores must b

--- e received for fair term damission.

-F. If necessary, use this space to clarify your test policifor some students, or if tests are not required of some

-G. Please indicate which tests your institution uses for placement (e.g. ., state tests):

-□ SAT □ CLEP •

-□ ACT □ Institutional Exam

-□ SAT Subject Tests $□$ State Exam $В$ AP
+Б. year, degree-seeking applicants for Fall 2023 pl following applies (regardless of whether the writing s process): lease indicate w hich ONE of the □ ACT with writing required□ ACT with writing recommended□ ACT with or without writing accepted If your institution will make use of the SAT in admis year, degree-seeking applicants for Fall 2023 pl following applies (regardless of whether the Essay so process): lease indicate w hich ONE of the □ SAT with Essay component required □ SAT with ESSAY component recommended □ SAT with or without ESSAY component accepted i C. Please indicate how your institution will use the SAT or ACT essay co mponent: SAT Essay ACT Essay For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component D. In addition, does your institution use applicants' to Yes $\hfill\Box$ No \boxtimes est scores for ac ademic advising? Ε. Latest date by which SAT or ACT scores must be rece eived for fall-term admission: Latest date by which SAT Subject Test scores must b e received for fall -term admission: F. If necessary, use this space to clarify your test policion for some students, or if tests are not required of some G. Please indicate which tests your institution uses for placement (e.g. , state tests): □ SAT □ CLEP □ ACT □ Institutional Exam □ SAT Subject Tests □ State Exam □ AP